Fanzzzd/nextjs-jspdf-autotable/README.md

 3. Add PDF annotation features
 4. Create more comprehensive examples for different use cases
 5. Add automated tests for PDF generation and viewing workflows
+6. Support for more complex layouts and styling
+7. Integration with data sources and APIs
+8. PDF password protection and security features

 ## 🙏 Contributions